jneidel/setup-webpack/readme.md

 **font:**

-`genScss` also generates includes `scss.font`, which is a rule that sould be included if you're importing local font files within your sass.
+`genScss` also generates includes `scss.font`, which is a rule that should be included if you're importing local font files within your sass.

 ```js
 {